wmfs/tymly/README.md

 ### PostgreSQL

-[PostgreSQL](https://www.postgresql.org/about/) is Tymly's database of choice, To do anything beyond "Hello world!" you'll need to have access to PostgreSQL __Version 9.6__ (or above) and have created a database before running Tymly.
+[PostgreSQL](https://www.postgresql.org/about/) is Tymly's database of choice.

+To do anything beyond "Hello world!" you'll need to have access to PostgreSQL __Version 9.6__ (or above) and have created a database before running Tymly.

 * Note that Tymly refers to a `PG_CONNECTION_STRING` environment variable when establishing a pool of PostgreSQL connections, for example: